TranSplat: Instant Object Relighting in Gaussian Splatting via Spherical Harmonic Radiance Transfer: Methods

 \subsection{Radiance Transfer Background}

-We build on a theoretical framework for radiance transfer with spherical harmonics (SHs), originally presented for 2D images only, that obviates the need to estimate bidirectional reflectance distribution functions (BRDFs) assumed to be radially symmetric (e.g., Lambertian)~\cite{Mahajan2006}.
-Consider a point $\mathbf{x}$ on a 3D surface with surface normal $\mathbf{n} = (\alpha, \beta)$, and radially symmetric BRDF $\rho(\theta)$.
-The rendering equation~\cite{kajiya1986rendering} states:
+We build on the theoretical framework for radiance transfer with spherical harmonics from~\cite{basri2003lambertian, ramamoorthi2001signal}, drawing on ratio and quotient image methods~\cite{Troccoli2006RecoveringIA}.
+Consider a point on a 3D surface with outward normal $\mathbf{n}$.
+The reflection equation~\cite{kajiya1986rendering} relates outgoing radiance in direction $\boldsymbol{\omega}_o$ to the incident illumination: